 Miscellaneous.
 You may notify us by calling us at 1-888-211-4PCS, or use that number to get our current address for written notice.
 We may send you notice to your last known address in our invoicing records, or by calling leaving you a voice message on your wireless device or home phone.
 Properly addressed written notice is effective three days after deposit in the U.S. mail, postage prepaid.
 This Agreement is governed by and must be construed under federal law and the laws of the State of Kansas, without regard to choice of law principles.
 If either of us waives or fails to enforce any requirement under this Agreement in any one instance, that does not waive our right to later enforce that requirement.
 If any part of this Agreement is held invalid or unenforceable, the rest of this Agreement remains in full force and effect.
 Section headings are for descriptive, noninterpretive purposes only.
-You may not assign this Agreement (including any referenced documents and attachments) makes up the entire agreement between us and replaces all prior written or spoken agreements.
+You may not assign this Agreement to any other person or entity without our prior written approval.
+This Agreement (including any referenced documents and attachments) makes up the entire agreement between us and replaces all prior written or spoken agreements.